 The fact that there’s no tax scheme for the outsourcing of skills instead of goods seems to work to our advantage.
 Companies who outsource to us don’t need to bring their hired staff into the United States on H-1B visas.
 Rethink Staffing takes care of the recruitment, implementation, and management of their team at an affordable cost.

 Big Firms are Obvious Targets

 Politicians usually lash out at the big players.
 Rethink Staffing is small fry.
 No, we’re not minimizing our role in the global outsourcing industry.
 But, most of our clients are small fry, too.
 They use the savings they have from global collaboration as a way to expand their operations sooner than they would normally have without resorting to outsourcing.

-We say this with confidence: we will not be affected by heavy taxation or high tariffs.
+We say this with confidence: heavy taxation or high tariffs won’t be a problem for us.
 What we export is skilled labor, not people or goods.
 Rethink Staffing employs people with technical and communications skills, plus the wisdom and confidence that only come from experience.
 We provide quality service while helping our clients reach their goals, save money through low-cost labor, and grow their business.

 Automation is the Enemy of Onshore and Offshore Outsourcing